 English, Chinese, Korean, Thai, and Spanish spoken

-National Health Insurance is a system in which you can receive partial payment of necessary benefits in the case of an illness or injury by paying a fixed premium.
-Regardless of how long you plan to stay in Japan, if your resident status is “Student,” be sure to enroll in National Health Insurance.
-Once you enroll, you will be issued a health insurance card, which you can show to pay only 30% of the cost of medical treatment and medicine.
-Note that the scope of coverage is specified by National Health Insurance.
+National Health Insurance (NHI) is a system that covers part of your medical bills in case of illness or injury based on the payment of a certain amount of insurance premiums.
+Regardless of how long you plan to stay in Japan, if your resident status is “Student,” be sure to enroll in the National Health Insurance.
+Once you enroll, you will be issued a health insurance card.
+When receiving treatment for injuries or illnesses, you have to present your insurance card to be eligible for the discounted payment for the cost of medical treatment and medicine by 70%.
+Note that the scope of coverage is specified under the rules of National Health Insurance.
 If you do not enroll, you will be required to pay the full cost of treatment when you receive healthcare.

 How to enroll:

 If you move residence or get married and your address, name, or the head of your household changes, visit your local government office within 14 days and follow the procedure to change your health insurance card.
-You will need to bring your current health insurance card and Alien Registration Card or Resident Card with you.
+You will need to bring your current health insurance card and Residence Card with you.

 Japan Study Support: Be sure to enroll National Health Insurance